 You should note that many apps require Google Play Services to work correctly; otherwise, there would be no point in having them installed.
 MicroG injects a modified version of those core Google services required by most apps, but without all of the tracking that comes with having a Google account.
 This increases your level of privacy and can even improve battery life as well.

 Just about all custom ROMs support signature faking by default, which is used to make the system think the real Google Play Services are installed.
 It is required and necessary for this whole thing to work.
-You might need to double check the place you got your custom ROM from to see if it does support signature faking in the first place for MicroG.
+You might need to double-check the place you got your custom ROM from to see if it does support signature faking in the first place for MicroG.

 At this point, you should already have picked out a custom ROM you plan on flashing to your device, and it should have support for signature faking.
 As mentioned before, you would typically install a Gapps package after flashing a ROM to get the Google services back onto your device.
 However, to use MicroG, you must make sure you do not install a Gapps package at all when following this guide.

 If you did install Gapps by accident (second nature), go ahead and flash the custom ROM again and wipe data to be safe.
-After you take care of that, boot into the operating system and make sure the Google apps and services are not present, then you can move onto the next step.
+After you take care of that, boot into the operating system, and make sure the Google apps and services are not present, then you can move onto the next step.

-When you open the MicroG app for the first time, you might see a notification at the top letting you know to grant permissions to the app.
-Expand the notification, tap "Request Missing Permissions," and then proceed to grant the permissions to all four requests when prompted to do so.
-It's highly essential that you do this; otherwise, the other apps you use won't have access to the modified Google services at all, which defeats the purpose of MicroG.
+Go into your app drawer, locate the Micro G app, then open it to the main screen.
+You might see a notification at the top, letting you know to grant permissions to the app.
+Expand the notification, tap "Request Missing Permissions," and then allow the permissions as requested.
+If you don't do this, your apps won't have access to the modified Google services, which defeats the purpose of MicroG.